dombarter/simple-md-docs/example/markdown/section1.md

-# This is section 1!
+# Section 1

-Welcome to section 1
+Welcome to section 1!

-:)